 From 1874 to 1891, the celebration of Charter Day was sponsored by the students.
 A morning program included student oratory, poetry and musical performances, as well as an address from a faculty member, while the afternoon was devoted to dancing.
 In 1892, the event became a formal, academic ceremony and included a speaker from outside the University as the main attraction of the exercises.

-Moving from Hunt Hall to Recreation Hall for Charter Day ceremonies at Davis, the academic procession passes under one of the cork oak trees lining the Quad.
-Next behind the color guard are (left to right) President Emeritus Robert Gordon Sproul, the Rev. Ray Dugger, Chancellor Stanley B. Freeborn, Vice President Harry R. Wellman, Regent Howard C. Naffziger, Regent John S. Watson, and Dean Donald M. Jasper of the School of Veterinary Medicine, 1959 March 24
+In the photograph below, the academic procession passes under one of the cork oak trees lining the UC Davis Quad as it moves from Hunt Hall to Recreation Hall for the Charter Day ceremonies.
+Next behind the color guard are (left to right) President Emeritus Robert Gordon Sproul, the Rev. Ray Dugger, Chancellor Stanley B. Freeborn, Vice President Harry R. Wellman, Regent Howard C. Naffziger, Regent John S. Watson, and Dean Donald M. Jasper of the School of Veterinary Medicine.

 Category